JaberQezelbash/KANBalance/README.md

 ## Citation

-If you use DEQ-KAN in your work, please cite this paper as follows:
+If you use KANBalance in your work, please cite this paper as follows:

 ```bibtex
 @article{qezelbash2025KANBalance,